-Every May, students at Park Elementary in Holbrook, Ariz., gather for an event that’s part picnic, part carnival, and all about reading.
+In May, students at Park Elementary in Holbrook, Ariz., gather for an event that’s part picnic, part carnival, and all about reading.
 The annual “Reading Under the Stars” evening is held on the school playground.
-Students and families enjoy hot dogs, visits from book characters, a song from the Park Performers (the school’s primary choir), and “celebrity” readings.
+Students and families enjoy hot dogs, visits from book characters, a song from the the school’s primary choir, and “celebrity” readings.
 Parent volunteers and teachers team up with community leaders, including local police officers, firemen, the mayor, forest rangers, business owners, high school athletes, and a featured local author, to read with students.
 When the evening ends, each child heads home with a bag of books.

 While the event is lots of fun, it also gets kids excited about reading at an important time of year.
 “This is an opportunity to stimulate literacy within the home prior to summer vacation,” says Park Elementary principal Connie McPherson.

-If you’re thinking about a Reading Under the Stars event, consider teaming up with your reading specialist or librarian to choose books by local authors or incorporate books that highlight units being covered by classroom teachers.
-Vary the types of books to be read; be sure to include a mystery, something about sports, a fantasy book, etc. Seek book donations from local bookstores or your book fair provider to create book bags to send home with students.
-Find fun places to read: on a school bus, inside the curly slide, or at the school pond.
+For your own Reading Under the Stars event, consider teaming up with your reading specialist or librarian to choose books by local authors or incorporate books that highlight units being covered by classroom teachers.
+Vary the types of books; include a mystery, something about sports, a fantasy book, etc. Seek book donations from local bookstores or your book fair provider to create book bags to send home with students.
+Find fun places to read: on the bus, under a playground slide, at a local pond.
 Ask high school students to dress up as book characters or run stations highlighting specific books.

 Garden Planting Party